dazzitcorp/oldto/README.md

 ### Frontend

-The OldTO site lives in the `oldto-site` directory:
+The OldTO site lives in the `frontend` directory:

-    cd oldto-site
+    cd frontend

 To install the required packages, use:

     npm install

-Then create a `.env` file (or, even better, separate `.env.development` and `.env.production` files) in the `oldto-site` directory with the following keys and values:
+Then create a `.env` file (or, even better, separate `.env.development` and `.env.production` files) in the `frontend` directory with the following keys and values:

     FACEBOOK_APP_ID=...
     GOOGLE_ANALYTICS_TRACKING_ID=...